lyz-code/blue-book/docs/roadmap_adjustment.md

   - Mark the done steps as done.
   - Do the [step refinement](#step-refinement) of the immediate next one.

-- When you're working on the task and feel that it needs an update: It can be because:
+- When you're working on the action and feel that it needs an update: It can be because:
-  - You've been working for a while on steps of a task that are not defined in the plan and feel that you've passed several bifurcations that you want to investigate and are afraid to forget them.
-For example imagine that your task plan looks like this:
+  - You've been working for a while on steps of a action that are not defined in the plan and feel that you've passed several bifurcations that you want to investigate and are afraid to forget them.
+For example imagine that your action plan looks like this:

     ```orgmode
     - [ ] Do A